Hydra: Resilient and Highly Available Remote Memory: Resilient Data Path

-Late binding during remote reads automatically mitigates stragglers due to a slow network.
-We discuss {\name} mechanisms for handling failures, evictions, and corruptions below.

-\paragraph{\textbf{ Remote Failure and Eviction}} {\name} uses reliable connections (RC) for all RDMA communication.
-Hence, we consider unreachability of remote machines due to machine failures/reboots or network partition as the primary cause of failure.
+\paragraph{\textbf{Remote Failure}} {\name} uses reliable connections (RC) for all RDMA communication.
+Hence, we consider unreachability due to machine failures/reboots or network partition as the primary cause of failure.
 When a remote machine becomes unreachable, the {\host} is notified by the RDMA connection manager.
 Upon disconnection, it processes all the in-flight requests in order first.
 For ongoing I/O operations, it resends the I/O request to other available machines.
 Since RDMA guarantees strict ordering, in the read-after-write case, read requests will arrive at the same RDMA dispatch queue after write requests; hence, read requests will not be served with stale data.
-Finally, {\host} marks the failed slab, and future requests are only directed to the available ones.
+Finally, {\name} marks the failed slabs and future requests are directed to the available ones.
+If the {\daemon} in the failed machine revives and communicates later, {\name} reconsiders the machine for further remote I/O.

-Eviction handling is similar to that of a failure, except that the {\daemon} sends an explicit message to the corresponding {\host}.

-\paragraph{\textbf{ Corruption}} So far we consider unavailability of a correct split due to failures and stragglers.
-However, in the presence of remote memory corruption, the {\host} needs ($k+\Delta$) splits to \emph{detect} $\Delta$ errors and ($k+2\Delta+1$) splits to locate and \emph{correct} them (\S\ref{subsec:tradeoff}).
-If the {\host} detects an error, it requests additional $\Delta+1$ reads from the rest of the ($k+r$) machines.
-It also marks the machine(s) with corrupted splits as probable erroneous machines.

-If the error rate for a remote machine exceeds a user-defined threshold ($ErrorCorrectionLimit$), subsequent read requests involved with that machine will be initiated with ($k+2\Delta+1$) split requests as there is a high probability to reach an erroneous machine.
-This will reduce the wait time for additional $\Delta+1$ reads. {\host} continues this until the error rate for the involved machine gets lower than the $ErrorCorrectionLimit$.
-If this continues for long and/or the error rate for a machine goes beyond another threshold ($SlabRegenerationLimit$), the {\host} initiates a slab regeneration request for that machine.

-\paragraph{\textbf{ Adaptive Slab Allocation/Eviction}} {\name} {\daemon} allocates memory slabs for remote {\host}s as well as proactively frees/evicts them to avoid local performance impacts (Figure~\ref{fig:control}).
+\paragraph{\textbf{Adaptive Slab Allocation/Eviction}} {\daemon} allocates memory slabs for {\host}s as well as proactively frees/evicts them to avoid local performance impacts (Figure~\ref{fig:control}).
 It periodically monitors local memory usage and maintains a headroom to provide enough memory for local applications.
 When the amount of free memory shrinks below the headroom (Figure~\ref{fig:control-high}), the {\daemon} first proactively frees/evicts slabs to ensure local applications are unaffected.
-It uses the decentralized batch eviction algorithm \cite{infiniswap}, whereby $(E+E')$ block devices are contacted to determine and evict $E$ least-frequently-accessed slabs.